pip-services/pip-services-docs/content/en/golang/commons/convert/long_converter.md

 ### Methods

 #### ToLong
-Converts value into long or returns 0 when conversion is not possible.
+Converts a value into long or returns 0 when conversion is not possible.

 > ToLong(value interface{}) int64

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: int64 - long value or 0 when conversion is not supported.

 #### ToLongWithDefault
-Converts value into integer or returns default when conversion is not possible.
+Converts a value into integer or returns default when conversion is not possible.

 > ToLongWithDefault(value interface{}, defaultValue int64) int64

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
-- **defaultValue**: int64 - the default value.
+- **defaultValue**: int64 - default value.
 - **returns**: int64 - long value or default when conversion is not supported

 #### ToNullableLong
-Converts value into long or returns nil when conversion is not possible.
+Converts a value into long or returns nil when conversion is not possible.

 > ToNullableLong(value interface{}) *int64

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: *int64 - long value or nil when conversion is not supported.

 #### ToULong
-Converts value into unsigned long or returns 0 when conversion is not possible.
+Converts a value into unsigned long or returns 0 when conversion is not possible.

 > ToULong(value interface{}) uint64

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: uint64 - long value or 0 when conversion is not supported.

 #### ToULongWithDefault
-Converts value into unsigned long or returns default when conversion is not possible.
+Converts a value into unsigned long or returns default when conversion is not possible.

 > ToULongWithDefault(value interface{}, defaultValue uint64) uint64

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
-- **defaultValue**: uint64 - the default value.
+- **defaultValue**: uint64 - default value.
 - **returns**: uint64 - long value or default when conversion is not supported.

 #### ToNullableULong